 2. Any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence shall be prohibited by law.”

-In 2011 the United Nations Human Rights Committee published General Comment 34, which provides valuable guidance on how the right to freedom of expression should be interpreted.
-It states that freedom of expression is “essential for any society”, being the “foundation stone for every free and democratic society”, and that it is a “necessary condition for the realisation of the principles of transparency and accountability that are, in turn, essential for the promotion and protection of human rights.”
+In 2011, the United Nations Human Rights Committee published General Comment 34, which provides valuable guidance on how the right to freedom of expression should be interpreted.
+It states that freedom of expression is the “foundation stone for every free and democratic society”, and that it is a “necessary condition for the realisation of the principles of transparency and accountability that are, in turn, essential for the promotion and protection of human rights.”
 General Comment 34 notes that the right to freedom of expression includes: